What to Wear to an Interview

 Piercings

 Today, many people have visible piercings in a variety of areas, including on the face and in the mouth.
-It's recommended that you remove all jewelry of this nature for your job interview, as the piercings tend to detract from your overall presentation.
+It's recommended that you remove all jewellery of this nature for your job interview, as the piercings tend to detract from your overall presentation.
 (And if you get the position, you may be asked to permanently keep from wearing certain piercings depending upon the requirements for personnel, so it's best to start off on the right foot.)

 Tattoos